Tranmere (SA)

 Tranmere is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tranmere's dwelling structure, as per the latest Census, 81.2% were houses and 18.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Tranmere was at 37.9%, with mortgaged dwellings at 32.2% and rented ones at 29.9%.
-The median monthly mortgage repayment in the area was $1,978, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure was recorded at $385, compared to Adelaide metro's $320.
-Nationally, Tranmere's mortgage repayments exceed the Australian average of $1,863, while rents are higher than the national figure of $375.
+Tranmere's dwelling structure, as per the latest Census, consisted of 81.2% houses and 18.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Tranmere was at 37.9%, with the rest either mortgaged (32.2%) or rented (29.9%).
+The median monthly mortgage repayment in Tranmere was $1,978, above Adelaide metro's average of $1,562.
+Median weekly rent in Tranmere was $385, compared to Adelaide metro's $320.
+Nationally, Tranmere's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing